glad432/glad432.github.io/README.md

 ## File Sharing with file.io

 [file.io](https://www.file.io/) is used for easy and secure file sharing.
-It provides a simple and temporary solution for sharing python files with others.
+It provides a simple and temporary solution for sharing Python files with others.

 ## Font Awesome